 It’s more populated than you may think

-Most people who have yet to visit Ethiopia have no idea how big the country is.
+Most people who have yet to travel in Ethiopia have no idea how big the country is.
 Ask your friends and family to tell you how many people live in Ethiopia and they will shoot random numbers – 20 million!
 12 million! – each of them wrong.

 According to the World Bank, in 2018 more than 109 million people lived in Ethiopia.
 Ethiopia capital Addis Ababa counts more than 7 million, according to official data – though apparently the actual number is closer to 10 million.